 Ultimately, modernisation helps you avoid the traps of the past.
 Drive business confidence with a process that becomes easier and simpler with each change.

-Building and maintaining a SAP landscape requires thousands of steps.
-From infrastructure to configuring the OS and installing application and databases.
+Building and maintaining an SAP landscape requires thousands of steps.
+From infrastructure to configuring the OS and installing applications and databases.
 A better approach (the Centiq approach) is to use automation.

 With automation, you can:

 - Proactively detect system changes.

 Automating the deployment of your SAP landscape makes the execution smoother and less prone to error.